researchstudio-sat/webofneeds/webofneeds/won-owner-webapp/README.md

        matchedUseCase: { //saves a matchedUseCase within the need so we dont have to parse it multiple times
            identifier: undefined, //matched identifier that is set within the matched usecase
-           icon: undefined, //matched icon that is set within the matched usecase
+           icon: undefined, //matched icon that is set within the matched usecase },
-           iconBackground: //generated background color based on a hash of the need-uri, (similar to identiconSvg), },
-       content : {...},
+       background: //generated background color based on a hash of the need-uri, (similar to identiconSvg), content : {...},
        seeks: {...}
    },